JagrutiRajput06/new/readme.md

-This is my new git repository.
-For learning git and github.
+This is my new git repository for learning git and github.